 Preventive maintenance relies heavily on inspections because they offer two benefits.
 Checking the equipment at the facility is foremost important for its proper functioning.
 By conducting regular inspections, a company can prevent workplace injuries and enhance its liability protection.
 By conducting regular inspections, a company protects its properties.
 The inspections ensure the equipment operates according to the manufacturer's specifications.

-It is important for facility managers to take a proactive approach to maintenance rather than waiting for problems to arise, which can cost them a great deal of money.
+Facility managers need to take a proactive approach to maintenance rather than waiting for problems to arise, which can cost them a great deal of money.
 Facility managers can detect issues early on because preventive maintenance helps detect problems while they're still cheap and easy to resolve.

 Facility managers should engage in preventive maintenance programs to keep equipment in good working order and to recognize and prevent problems before they occur.
 Facility managers respond quickly to problems (or potentially problematic activities) before they worsen or shut down operations.